micheleangioni/message-board/readme.md

 By setting $applyPresenter to true, the posts will also be passed to a `PostPresenter` before being returned.
 By setting $escapeText to true, the Post and Comment text will be escaped by [HtmlPurifier](https://github.com/mewebstudio/Purifier) so that can be securely echoed in your views.
 In the config file you find the default rules used by Message Board under the `mb_purifier_conf` key.
 You can easily customize it by looking at the [HtmlPurifier](https://github.com/mewebstudio/Purifier) documentation.
+If you want to use your own text purifier, create your own class which must implement the `MicheleAngioni\MessageBoard\PurifierInterface` interface.
+You then have to override the binding in the `MessageBoardServiceProvider`, that is define is a custom service provider

+    $this->app->bind(
+            'MicheleAngioni\MessageBoard\PurifierInterface',
+            'Namespace\YourOwnPurifier'
+        );

 You can also manually pass a single model to the presenter by using the `presentModel(MbUserInterface $user, $model, $escapeText = false)` method, or even an entire collection through `presentCollection(MbUserInterface $user, Collection $collection, $escapeText = false)`.